andrrrei/andrrrei/README.md

 My name is Andrei.
 About me:

+- AI reseach engineer
 - Based in Moscow, Russia
 - 23 y.o.
+- Working as an AI Engineer at T-Bank (research & development in RAG and LLM systems)
-- B.Sc. in Applied Mathematics and Computer Science, Moscow State University, Faculty of Computational Mathematics and Cybernetics
+- B.Sc. in Applied Mathematics and Computer Science, Lomonosov Moscow State University, Faculty of Computational Mathematics and Cybernetics
 - Currently pursuing M.Sc. at MSU
 - Research focus: natural language processing, with emphasis on LLMs alignment
-- Working as an ML Engineer at T-Bank (research & development in RAG and LLM systems)
 - My [CV](https://github.com/andrrrei/CV/blob/main/cv_en.pdf)